 Today scientists have many more instruments to study the Earth and have determined that Newton's estimate of the Earth's density was essentially correct.
 The density of the continental crust is between 2.7 and 3.0 g/cm³.
 The density of the oceanic crust is between 3.0 and 3.3 g/cm³.The average density of the core is 10.7 to 12 g/cm³.
 The inner core, which is solid, is approximately 13.5 g/cm³.

-The outer core has so much heat and pressure that the rocks have melted in this layer.
+The intense heat and pressure cause the rock to melt in this layer.
 The increasing heat and pressure are so great that the iron and its alloys have become solid in the inner core.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.